Understanding The Equal Pay Act

 Ready To Fight For You

 If you suspect that you are paid less than your male counterparts, denied job benefits or otherwise treated unfairly at work because of your sex, the first step is to seek the advice of an experienced team of employment lawyers that will fight for your rights in the workplace.
 At NachtLaw, our equal pay lawyers are prepared to fight for your rights to pay equity.
-To discuss your legal rights and options with an attorney at our firm, contact us.
+To discuss your legal rights and options with an attorney at our firm, contact us by email or call 888-312-7173.
+We represent clients throughout Michigan and Ohio.